 - Do It Yourself Christmas Forums

 - The main watering hole for the big buffalo of the do-it-yourself blinky-flashy world, DIYC has forums where specific pieces of hardware are discussed and explained, as well as hosting the Vixen forum, where K.C. gets his marching orders from his loyal “customers.”
 You cannot participate in this hobby without participating in this forum (which has an extensive wiki as an adjunct).
 Honcho Brian (aka Macrosill, “Your friendly site admin”) runs a fairly loose ship, but will reign in transgressors who get out of line.
-In 2008, the forum had almost 1900 members and by November 2011, it had 9000 members; about 250-300 contribute regularly.
+In 2008, the forum had almost 1900 members; by November 2011, it had 9000 members; in 2014, it had grown to 18,000 members, of whom about 250-300 contribute regularly.

 - DIY Light Animation

 - Robert Jordan (aka “RJ”) of Avon Park, Fla., developed two mainstays of the DIYC repertoire, the Grinch and the LED Triks (a low-part, on-off controller, and a scrolling LED sign, respectively).
 As he moved into using DMX as a show transport protocol, he decided to create his own web site, in order to better control the distribution of his printed circuit boards.
 Hence, DIYLA, which focuses on RJ’s Lynx line of controllers, the DMX USB Dongle, the Freestyle, the DMX Splitter, the Express, the SSR4, the MR16 board and Wireless DMX.
 Soon to come: LED Smart Strings, which are RGB lights where every element on the string is controlled individually.
-This forum had about 300 members in December 2008 and has grown to 2200 members in October 2011, though fewer than 100 participate on a regular basis.
+This forum had about 300 members in December 2008, while it had grown to 2200 members in October 2011 and hit 5600 in November 2014, though fewer than 100 participate on a regular basis.